yannickycpan/oxford-mllab/index.md

 ### Option 1: Supervised learning

 - Q1.
-Regression.
-I will provide a dataset and several testing performances in the form of learning curves resulting from several algorithmic designs (e.g. w/wo regularization, different optimizers (SGD/Adam), and hyperparameter settings (regularization weight, learning rate).
-Students need to: 1) guess which algorithmic design results in a certain learning curve; and 2) do coding to verify their guesses (reproduce those learning curves).
-Some math derivations may be needed before coding.
+Regression: I will provide a simple dataset and learning curves resulting from various algorithmic designs (e.g., with/without regularization, different optimizers like SGD/Adam, and different hyperparameter settings).
+Students should:

+  1. Predict which algorithmic design corresponds to a given learning curve.
+  2. Implement the algorithms with corresponding algorithmic choices to reproduce the learning curves.
+Some mathematical derivations may be required before coding.
+  3. Estimate training sample density function and draw samples from it.
+(TBD)

-Algorithms to be covered: l2, Naive Bayes, with different function approximators (linear and NNs).
+Algorithms covered: L2 regularization, Naive Bayes, using different function approximators (linear and neural networks).

 - Q2.
+Classification: SVM and logistic regression and logistic with NNs.
+Students should:
-Classification.
-SVM and logistic regression.
-The students need to 1) visualize decision boundary and explain why different algorithms result in different boundary; 2) investigate how different hyper-parameter choices and data separability would affect the decision boundary.
+  1. Visualize decision boundaries and explain the differences between algorithms.
+  2. Investigate how different hyperparameter choices and data separability impact the decision boundary.
+  3. Estimate training sample density function and draw samples from it.
+(TBD)

 ### Option 2: Semi/Unsupervised learning

 - Q1.
-Generative models: autoencoder.
-They will need to implement several commonly seen autoencoders: sparse, denoising, and conditional.
-I will provide a task description and they choose the right method or combination of methods to use.
+Generative Models.
+Autoencoders: Students will implement various autoencoders, including sparse, denoising, and conditional types.
+I will provide task descriptions, and students will select the appropriate method or combination of methods for the task and draw samples from the autoencoders.

 - Q2.
-Compare latent SVM and another algorithm on two types of object detection task.
-The students are required to 1) guess which algorithm perform better on a certain task; 2) do coding to verify their guess.
+Comparative Analysis of Latent SVM and Another Algorithm in Object Detection: Students will:
+  1. Predict which algorithm performs better for specific object detection tasks.
+  2. Implement the chosen algorithms to validate their predictions.

 ### Option 3: ChatGPT-assisted Coding

 - Q1.
-An uncommonly seen algorithm (I likely give a matrix factorization algorithm  or a gamma regression) is given in a non-python programming language (that are unlikely covered in the class), the students are allowed to query GPT to implement the algorithm in python to get desired performance.
+Uncommon Algorithm Implementation: An algorithm that's not taught in the MT2023, possibly a matrix factorization algorithm or a gamma regression, will be presented in a non-Python programming language not covered in the class.
+Students needs to implement in Python to achieve the desired performance, with the help of ChatGPT.

 - Q2.
-Time-restricted task: the students must finish this question within a time budget and I will do the timing in class.
-A dataset is provided.
-The student needs to use ChatGPT to finish a whole pipeline of applying a ML algorithm, from data preprocessing to achieving a target testing performance.
+Time-Restricted Task: Students must complete this question within a set time limit, which I will monitor in class.
+A dataset is provided, and students will utilize ChatGPT to complete the entire pipeline, from data preprocessing to achieving a target testing performance using a machine learning algorithm.